aziyatali/hack-indiehackers/README.md

-# Hack Indie Dev Extension
+# Hack IndieHackers Chrome Extension

 A Chrome extension that removes popup elements with class 'simple-popup ember-view pw-pop' and IDs starting with 'ember'.